-Definition: Debt obligations of the U.S. Government or its agencies whose interest payment and principal repayment is backed by the full faith and credit of the U.S. Government or of a U.S. Government agency.

-Duration: Individual security duration will be left up to the discretion of the portfolio manager (or Staff with regards to the internally managed portfolio), with the average duration of the portfolio being within +/- 30% of its benchmark index.
+Definition: Debt obligations of the U.S. Government or its agencies whose interest payment and principal repayment is backed by the full faith and credit of the manager (or Staff with regards to the internally managed portfolio), with the average duration of the portfolio being within +/- 30% of its benchmark index.